maximilianh/cellBrowser/README.md

 Requirements: Python2.6+ or Python3+

 There is a sample dataset in sampleData/sample1, it's a minimal expression matrix for a few thousand cells and only the first 100 genes and a bit of meta data for the cells..

-A viewer was created from it with these commands:
+You can build a viewer for it in the directory ~/cells and serve that directory on port 8888:

     cd sampleData/sample1/
-    ../../src/cbBuild -o ~/public_html/cbTest -p 8888
+    ../../src/cbBuild -o ~/cells -p 8888

-Then point your web browser to http://localhost:8888
+Then point your web browser to http://localhost:8888.
+To stop the web server, press Ctrl-C.
+You will have to re-run cbBuild again with -p8888 to look at it again.

+The -p 8888 is optional.
+A more permanent alternative to the -p option is to run a webserver on your machine and build directly into its web directory, e.g. on a Mac you can use the Apache that ships with OSX:

+    sudo /usr/sbin/apachectl start
+    sudo ../../src/cbBuild -o /Library/WebServer/Documents/cells/

+Now you should be able to access your viewer at http://localhost/cells

-To deploy the result onto a real webserver, copy all files and directories under ~/public_html/cbTest to an empty directory on a webserver and point your web browser to it.
+To deploy the result onto a real webserver, simply copy all files and directories under "cells" to an empty directory on a webserver and point your web browser to it.
+E.g. many universities give their employees homepage directories, sometimes in a directory called "~/public_html".

-=== Process an expression matrix ===
+### Process an expression matrix

 Requirements: python3 with Scanpy installed.